thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 ## Sending data

 When sending data, we only need to worry about the `device id` and our payload.
-In the case of retrieving a status we can illustrate the
+In the case of sending a `get_status` message we can illustrate the simplicity:
-simplicity:

 ```bash
 dev@lp:~ $ curl -XPOST api.tiny-solution.com/messages/ABCD/0bee89b07a248 -d \